andrewrodger73/QCF/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20576794.svg)](https://doi.org/10.5281/zenodo.20576794)

-Status: V1.0 (June 2026) — interior regularity condition not yet satisfied.
-V2 in progress.
+> **Status: V1.0 (June 2026) — interior regularity condition not yet satisfied.
+This is a flawed first release.
+V2 with the corrected interior solution is in progress.**

 This repository contains the definitive paper and theoretical formulation for the **Quantum Constraint Framework (QCF)** at spacetime singularities, introducing the postulate of **Isomorphic Cosmic Equilibrium (ICE)**.